Nitrokey/nitrokey-documentation/nethsm/operation.rst

    .. tab:: REST API
       Information about the `/keys/{KeyID}` endpoint can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/get_keys__KeyID_>`__.

 The public key of a key can be retrieved as follows.
+It's in PKCS#8 format.

 .. tabs::
    .. tab:: nitropy